 - Open-source: This means that all the MetaMask code is online and free and available to access.
 You can build your own version at home!
 I’m kidding, don’t do that.
 I mean, you could, but don’t.
 Open-source software can be reviewed and updated by the community, meaning that it can be continuously improved.

 - HD settings: Hierarchical deterministic settings help users back up their accounts.
 They do this by giving the user a list of words called seed phrases.
 Seed phrases can be used to reset lost account information.

 - Built-in coin purchasing: MetaMask links directly with two exchanges where users can buy cryptocurrency.
 Users can select Coinbase to purchase Ether and ShapeShift to buy Ether or ERC-20 tokens.

 - Customer support: MetaMask wants to get as many people involved with the Ethereum network as it can.
 It has a video introduction on its homepage and a detailed support page.

-- Simple interface: Once it’s set up, MetaMask is very simple to use.
+- Simple interface: Once it’s set up, MetaMask is very simple to use - this is a sentiment echoed by other user MetaMask wallet reviews, too.
 All of its features are laid out clearly so sending and receiving currency is easy, even for beginners!

 - Local key storage: Some wallet providers store keys on their own servers.
 This is common on exchanges that provide wallets, like Coinbase.
 MetaMask keys are stored on the user’s own browser, not on any remote servers.
 This gives the user more control over their public and private keys.

 - Community: MetaMask is an important part of the Ethereum community.
-It’s got more than a million active users and has over 40 thousand followers on Twitter.
+It’s got more than a million active users and has almost 70.000 followers on Twitter.

 That’s a lot of good stuff!
 How about the bad stuff?